Categories: NEWS

 Take A Listen To Puscifer’s New Single “Pendulum”

-“Pendulum” video directed by Alisa Akay and Mat Mitchell
+“Pendulum” video directed by Mat Mitchell

 Puscifer have shared a second track from their upcoming album, Normal Isn’t (February 6, Puscifer Entertainment/Alchemy Recordings/BMG), with the release of “Pendulum”, which arrives alongside a video that evokes the dark energy of the ‘80s post-punk underground.